rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     su
     dpkg-reconfigure exim4-config
     # Second choice, "mail sent by smarthost; received via SMTP or fetchmail"
-    # System mail name: keep default; must be a valid FQDN though (ending with .eu for instance).
+    # System mail name: keep default; must be a valid FQDN though (ending with .com for example).
 Leaving blank is the same as reusing the same hostname you set for the Raspberry but it is sometimes buggy.
 Better to explicitely write your hostname.
     # IP-addresses to listen on: keep default, we don't want to receive external emails
     # Other destinations: leave blank
     # Machines to relay mail for: leave blank